The following terms are defined as they are used in the rules in this chapter:

-(E) "Chief administrative officer" means the individual designated by the governing authority as the person in charge of the community school's daily operation and assigned the role of superintendent in the Ohio educational directory system - redesign (OEDS-R) or its successor system.
+(C) "Chief administrative officer" means the individual assigned the role of superintendent in the Ohio educational directory system -redesign (OEDS-R) or its successor system.

-(K) "Eligible entity" means any of the following:
+(I) "Eligible applicant" means any of the following:

 (1) The board of education of the district in which the school is proposed to be located;